Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/writing_kernels.rst

 .. math::
 	k(x, x') = \exp \Big( -\gamma \|x-x'\|^2 \Big)

-with x and x' represented by RealVector objects.
-Then we can ask how the kernel value varies with x:
+with :math:`x` and :math:`x'` represented by ``RealVector`` objects.
+Then we can ask how the kernel value varies with :math:`x`:

 .. math::
 	\frac{\partial k(x, x')}{\partial x} = -2 \|x-x'\|^2 k(x, x') (x-x')

-There is no special function for the derivative w.r.t. x' because kernel are symmetric functions and the roles of the arguments can be switched.
+There is no special function for the derivative w.r.t. :math:`x'` because kernel are symmetric functions and the roles of the arguments can be switched.

 The ``AbstractKernelFunction`` super class provides the following